seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 If I sent you this page, you aren't the first employee of an underfunded startup in do-or-die mode.
 Every corner you cut will be paid for dozens of times over with every reader of your code.
 Bike shed your names before you merge.
 Your prototype will end up in production.

-## Solve Problems Once

 # Basic Code Style

 ## Automated Formatters

 Automated formatters like Prettier and Black are to be considered correct, _even in weird edge cases_.
 When there is a conflict on style, the automated formatter is correct.
+Modern bikesheds come pre-painted.

 Whoever said "consistency is the hobgoblin of little minds" never had to work in a multi-million line codebase.
+Consistency enables quick and dirty regexes when you can't rely on types to find usages.
+Consistency is how you can do massive code reviews (which do happen in the real world) and not trip over every line.
 Consistency is how I stay sane.

-## Do Not Use Formatting Lint Rules

-You'll inevitably end up fighting with the automated formatter.
-The point of the automated formatter is that they did the bikeshedding for you, and every code sample you'll come across looks the same.
-This is a good thing.
-Put the paint down.

-## Formatting Exception 1: Multi-line Regexes
+## Exception: Multi-line Regexes

 Regexes are always hard to read.
 Unfortunately, long regexes are sometimes necessary.
 In the case where you cannot comment on a long nasty regex by pointing to some documentation (e.g. the classic [email regex StackOverflow question](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression)), it's probably a good idea to break your regex up onto multiple lines and explain what each piece is doing.